-- 1. Types of bias: Section 6 covers the data/ model assessment procedures for all types of bias, viz, pre-existing, technical, and emergent.
-Section 5 covers both group and individual bias.. - 2.
+- Types of bias: Section 6 covers the data/ model assessment procedures for all types of bias, viz, pre-existing, technical, and emergent.
+Section 5 covers both group and individual bias. - 2.
 Types of data: This version covers tabular data where each row is independent of the other.
 The standard covers test data generation procedures for tabular data.
 The future versions of this standard may cover other types of data, such as text, image, speech, etc., and different models built on the data. - 3.
 Types of models: This standard presents metrics for evaluating bias in all models for tabular data.
-It covers the method for bias testing white, grey, and black box models.
+It covers the method for bias testing open, grey, and closed box models.
 Future versions may cover other types of models e.g. Reinforcement, GAN, and Autoencoder. - 4.
 Types of components: The current draft covers fairness testing of data and models.
 Future versions may cover other components such as interfaces, pipelines, infrastructure, and deployments. - 5.
-Type of lifecycle stages: This version covers data lifecycle, model build lifecycle, and counterfactural deployment scenarios. - 6.
+Type of lifecycle stages: This version covers the data lifecycle, model build lifecycle, and counterfactual deployment scenarios. - 6.
 Types of risk: Section 6 presents the questionnaire related to risk evaluation in Al systems, models, and data.
 Future versions may cover risk evaluation for other components also. - 7.
-Type of metrics: While this version of the standard covers some examples of different types of bias and metrics, it's not feasible to cover all types of biases that can arise in different procedures and lifecycle phases, depending on the nature and domain of the system and its underlying use cases.
+Type of metrics: While this version of the standard covers some examples of different types of bias and metrics, it's not feasible to cover all types of biases that can arise in different procedures and lifecycle phases, depending on the nature and domain of the system and its underlying use cases. - 8.
+Bias Mitigation: This version does not prescribe how bias mitigation should be done and is left to the developer of the AI system.